MicroEJ/docs/KernelDeveloperGuide/kfEnabledLibraries.rst

 Multi-Sandbox Enabled Libraries
 ===============================

-A multi-Sandbox enabled library is a foundation or Add-On Library which can be embedded into the kernel and exposed as API.
-MicroEJ Foundation Libraries provided in MicroEJ SDK are already multi-Sandbox enabled.
-A stateless library - i.e. a library that does not contain any method modifying an internal global state - is multi-Sandbox enabled by default.
+A Multi-Sandbox enabled library is a Foundation or Add-On Library which can be embedded into the Kernel and exposed as API.
+MicroEJ Foundation Libraries provided in MicroEJ SDK are already Multi-Sandbox enabled.
+A stateless library - i.e. a library that does not contain any method modifying an internal global state - is Multi-Sandbox enabled by default.

-This section details the multi-Sandbox semantic that have been added to MicroEJ Foundation Libraries in order to be multi-Sandbox enabled.
+This section details the Multi-Sandbox semantic that have been added to MicroEJ Foundation Libraries in order to be Multi-Sandbox enabled.

 MicroUI
 ~~~~~~~